 The downside of pill treats is that once your cat realizes he’s being tricked into taking medication, he may no longer accept the treat.
 Or, he may eat the treat and spit out the pill – so watch him until he swallows all of it.

 This involves crushing the pills, so you need to talk to your vet first.
 This is VERY important, as some medications are time-released and cannot be crushed.

 If the medication is safe to crush, try using a pestle and mortar, a pill crusher or two spoons and crush the pill into a powder.
-Then add it to some delicious canned food.
+Then add it to some delicious canned food or pureed treat (We swear by Churu lickable treats!).
 The stinkier, the better.
 Remember, you don’t want him to realize you’re sneaking medicine into his food, so mask it with something smelly and high in flavor.
 Make sure your cat eats all of his food, so you can be sure he’s getting his full dose of medication.

 The downside of hiding medication in your cat’s food is that, if he’s ill, he might not be eating.
 Sometimes you just have to force the pill down your cat’s throat.

 A piller is exactly what it sounds like…it’s designed to help pill your pet!
 It looks like a syringe with a rubber tip.
 The tip holds the pill in place, you insert it into your cat’s mouth as far back as you can, press the plunger, and it shoots the pill into his throat.
 This allows you to get the pill into his mouth without actually putting your hands in his mouth, reducing your chance of getting bit.

 This method takes some getting used to.
 But, once you get it down, and if your cat is cooperative, it can be quick and easy and the best way to guarantee that your baby is getting his medicine.